spine-examples/todo-list/deployment/appengine-web/README.md

 2. Start the local AppEngine server:

-    The following command runs the server on `localhost:8080` and also runs the local Datastore emulator on `localhost:8081`:
+    The following command runs the server on `localhost:8080`.
+It also runs the local Datastore emulator on `localhost:8081` and the local Firebase server on `localhost:8082`:
     ```bash
     ./gradlew appengineRun
     ```